prwnr/laravel-streamer/README.md

 --last_id= : ID from which listener should start reading messages (using 0-0 will process all old messages) --keep-alive : Will keep listener alive when any unexpected non-listener related error will occur by simply restarting listening
 --max-attempts= : Number of maximum attempts to restart a listener on an unexpected non-listener related error (requires --keep-alive to be used)
+--purge : Will remove message from the stream if it will be processed successfully by all listeners in the current stack.
+--archive : Will remove message from the stream and store it in database if it will be processed successfully by all listeners in the current stack.
 ```

 When `consumer` and `group` options are being in use, every message on a stream will be marked as acknowledged for the
 given consumer, thus it will not be processed by consequent
 `streamer:listen` command call with the same options.
 Note that listening from a specific ID without consumer and group
 being set will ignore acknowledgments.

+The `purge` and `archive` options (available since v2.6) are designed to be used to release from memory or storage of
+the Redis instance
+(in a cases when there are tons of streamed messages or the payloads are big and Redis runs out of memory/storage).
+When
+using those options, keep in mind, that they are not going to take into account listeners running in other instances or
+other servers - meaning, that when first listener hooked to specific event will process its messages, the `purge` and
+`archive` options will delete the message not waiting for other listeners to finish.
+These options in _listen_ command
+are meant more for a monolith usage.
+To fully use `archive` option see [Stream Archive][#stream-archive] for more
+details and instructions.

 #### Failed List